Goodidea-backend-camp/BECamp12-1-formal/README.md

 But they are too diligent to pay you salary, so you must do the job for them for free.
 QQ

-Given a integer T, represent the time they want to calculate the growth.
-For next T lines, given you 2 integers, indicate the expense of two months.
+Given you 2 integers, indicate the expense of two months.
 Calculate the growth rate of the expenses.

 If the growth is >= 5%, then output "(#`Д´)ﾉ" (without quotes) after the growth,